Site Index • Wiki • Blog

 - "Military member would not have attained final rank but for

-contributions made by former spouse during marriage."
+contributions made by former spouse during marriage.
+Promotion is based on married years."
 This

-argument is faulty because all things later in life are "based on"
+argument is deceptive because all things later in life are "based on"

 assets.
-The phrase "based on" or "but for" has
+The phrase "based on" conjurs up a concept of dependecy or comingling, even though "but for" and "based on" has

 no legal definition.
 Earning a new benefit "based on" history is NOT